kolaoba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8-true_knowledge prints the result of adding 128 to a value stored in env variable TRUEKNOWLEDGE followed by a new line 9-divide_and_rule prints the result of POWER divided by DIVIDE, followed by a new line.
 10-love_exponent_breath displays the result of BREATH to the power LOVE.
+11-binary_to_decimal converts a number from base 2 to base 10, base 2 number is stored in $BINARY